mishaevtikhiev/evtikhiev.github.io/_publicationsphysics/2017-01-11-nanoparticles.md

 date: 2017-01-11
 venue: "<b>Optical and Quantum Electronics</b>"
 paperurl: 'https://link.springer.com/article/10.1007/s11082-016-0874-6'
 citation: 'Ageev, E. I., Aminov, I. R., Baranov, M. A., Golubev, Y. D., Odintsova, G. V., & Varlamov, P. V. (2017).
-Evolution of Thin Silver Films Under Exposure to Laser Pulses in the Air.
+Evolution of Thin Silver Films Under Exposure to Laser Pulses In the Air.
 Optical and Quantum Electronics, 49(2), 56.'
 ---
-In this paper, we present Kotless — a Kotlin Serverless Framework.
-Kotless is a cloud-agnostic toolkit that solves these problems by interweaving the deployed application into the cloud infrastructure and automatically generating the necessary deployment code.
-This relieves developers from having to spend their time integrating and managing their applications instead of developing them.
-Kotless has proven its capabilities and has been used to develop several serverless applications already in production.
-Its source code is available at https://github.com/JetBrains/kotless, a tool demo can be found at https://www.youtube.com/watch?v=IMSakPNl3TY.
+The process of formation and the characteristics of silver nanostructures created by pulsed laser annealing in the air are studied.
+Nanoparticles were obtained by way of irradiating thin silver films (62 and 175 nm) on the dielectric (glass) base with an excimer laser emission (k = 193 nm).
+Created nanostructures were studied using the methods of scanning electron microscopy and optical spectrometry, the dependencies of the mean size of obtained nanoparticles and the position of their plasmonic resonance on the number of laser pulses (ranging from 270 to 30,000) were drawn out.
+Based on the shift of the plasmonic resonance, the use of given nanostructures as optical components with narrowband extinction (for example, notch filter), the magnitude and center frequency of which can be specified in advance, is suggested.

 [Download paper here](https://link.springer.com/content/pdf/10.1007/s11082-016-0874-6.pdf)

 Recommended citation: Ageev, E. I., Aminov, I. R., Baranov, M. A., Golubev, Y. D., Odintsova, G. V., & Varlamov, P. V. (2017).
-Evolution of Thin Silver Films Under Exposure to Laser Pulses in the Air.
+Evolution of Thin Silver Films Under Exposure to Laser Pulses In the Air.
 Optical and Quantum Electronics, 49(2), 56.